siddheshwar1509/siddheshwar1509/README.md

 </p>

 <hr/>
-<h4 align="center">I am a student having degree in BSC IT.
+<h4 align="center">I am a student having degree in BSC IT and now pursuing Master's Degree In Computer Application.
 I like to Code, Play football and read books in my free time. <br>I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love exchanging ideas and spreading knowledge </h4>
 <br>

 ## 🛠️ My Skills